 One of the biggest complaints homeowners have about their kitchens is the lack of countertop space.
 The countertops, just like the cabinetry need to be functional within a kitchen.
 The amount of space and where you need the space should be specificified based on how you plan to use your kitchen.

-The most common countertop space mistake is having an over abundance of appliances.
+The most common countertop space mistake is having an overabundance of appliances.
 We all have and/or want lots of fun gadgets in our new kitchen, but it's important to consider what you lose when you add more.
-For example, remember that a separate cooktop with a seprate oven will take up more space than one free-standing or slide-in-range.
+For example, remember that a separate cooktop with a separate oven will take up more space than one free-standing or slide-in-range.